-

 - Subtract your expenses from your income.
 If you’re close to zero or get a negative number, take a second look at your non-essential expenses, such as cable TV, entertainment and travel.
 These items are easier to trim if you’re spending too much or if that money is needed elsewhere.

-- Match your money with your expenses and your goals.
-When your income and expenses are clearly laid out, you’ll see where you can make trade-offs to come up with more cash that can improve your longer-term financial situation.
-Adjust your spending until you’re spending less than you make or are saving enough to meet your other financial priorities.
+- Match your money with expenses and goals.
+By clearly outlining income and expenses, identify areas for trade-offs to generate extra cash and enhance your long-term financial standing.
+Adjust spending until you’re either spending less than your income or saving enough to meet other financial priorities.

 - Review your plan and priorities every few months.
 A spending plan is a “living document” that will change with your needs and situation.
 Life happens.
 And your spending plan should be flexible enough to change with whatever comes your way.

-With your spending plan in hand, see our Calculate Your Net Worth Action Plan and take the next step to finding out where you stand financially.
+With your spending plan in hand, Calculate Your Net Worth and take the next step to finding out where you stand financially.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.